 - Pony of the Americas.
 The Pony of the Americas, commonly called POA, is a breed of pony developed entirely in the United States.
 Known for their spotted coats, these colorful ponies almost always have pronounced Appaloosa coloring.

 - Chincoteague Pony.
 Made famous by the classic book, Misty of Chincoteague, these ponies roam wild on Assateague Island in Virginia and Maryland.
-They are gathered regularly and offered for adoption.
+This pony breed is gathered regularly and offered for adoption.
 You can read more about that in my article on the types of wild horses in the United States.

 - Dartmoor and Exmoor Ponies.
 The Dartmoor and Exmoor ponies are native to English where they roam wild.
-They are a very popular in Europe and often trained for children to ride.
+These pony breeds are very popular in Europe and often trained for children to ride.